walterrowe/capture-one-scripts/clear-batch-queue/README.md

 **Donations**: if you like these scripts and want to support them [buy me a coffee](https://buymeacoffee.com/walterrowe).

-This AppleScript utility deletes old batch queue folders and cleans out the current batch queue folder for Capture One on macOS.
+This AppleScript utility deletes old batch queue folders, cleans out the current batch queue folder, and empties the current batch job queue for Capture One on macOS.

 When the script is run from Capture One's Script menu it displays the names of the batch queue folders found, number of files per folder, and size of each folder in MB.
 It then asks the user for confirmation to continue or to exit.